The MFA Madness Art Museum Scavenger Hunt

 Your team will tackle such questions as…

-• What two dinosaurs could pose for an extreme diet plan’s “before” and “after” photos?
-Answer: Campsognathus and triceratops, seen as they’d look in life and as skeletons.
+- What two dinosaurs could pose for an extreme diet plan’s “before” and “after” photos?
+Answer: Campsognathus and triceratops, seen in models both as they looked alive and as skeletons.

 Please note that we haven’t included here the directions and other clues that lead you to the answers.